fetchai/carpark_agent/README.md

     git clone https://github.com/fetchai/carpark_agent.git
     cd carpark_agent

+Keep this window open as we will need it later.

 ### Running an OEF Node
 The Car Park agent needs to connect to an Open Economic Framework (OEF) Node.
 This will enable it to registers its services for other agents to find.
 At present this node will need to be run locally on your desktop machine.
 This "local" setup will only let your agents interact with other agents connected locally to this node.
 In future, Fetch.ai will deploy a decentralised network that agents can use to find each other anywhere in the world.